Chern class formulas for classical-type degeneracy loci: Introduction

-The initial impetus of the present work was to simplify and streamline the arguments of \cite{AF1}.
-In doing so, we found the situation was clarified by making explicit the role of raising operators.
-For this, we owe a great debt to the work of Buch, Kresch, and Tamvakis, whose remarkable theta- and eta-polynomial formulas have unequivocally demonstrated the utility of raising operators in geometry.
-This inspired us to apply our geometric method to more general loci, simultaneously yielding shorter and more uniform proofs of their formulas, as well as of our earlier Pfaffian formulas.
+In revisiting our earlier approach, we found the situation was clarified by making explicit the role of raising operators.
+For this, we owe a great debt to the work of Buch, Kresch, and Tamvakis, whose remarkable theta- and eta-polynomial formulas have convincingly demonstrated the utility of raising operators in geometry.
+This inspired us to apply our geometric method to more general loci, simultaneously generalizing their formulas and yielding shorter and more uniform proofs.

-Combinatorially, the main new feature in the present article (as compared to \cite{AF1}) is that we allow triples to include negative $q_i$'s.
-Geometrically, this means that conditions imposed on $E_{p_i}\cap F_{q_i}$ include ones where $F_{q_i}$ is coisotropic; this presents some subtleties, but leads directly to the definition of theta- and eta-polynomials.
-Here we focus on these Chern class formulas, leaving the relation with Schubert polynomials to a revision of \cite{AF1}.

 Finally, although the recent prominence of raising operators is due to Buch, Kresch, and Tamvakis, it was Pragacz who first brought them to geometry.
 We take both combinatorial and geometric inspiration from his work, and dedicate this article to him on the occasion of his sixtieth birthday.